BlancheK/BlancheK.github.io/movies-titles.md

 Conversely, a negatively framed title might generate intrigue or set a darker tone, potentially attracting audiences interested in suspense, thrill, or drama.
 Movies like "Requiem for a dream" or "No Country for Old Men" use negative sentiments in their titles to signal intense, suspenseful narratives.
 In these cases, the negative sentiment may contribute to the film's success by attracting audiences who appreciate more challenging or intense storytelling.

+CHANGE THE PLOTS / GRAPHS INSTEAD OF HEATMAPS
 {% include success-pos-sent-heatmap.html %}

 {% include success-neg-sent-heatmap.html %}

+The sentiment score does not seem to have a significant influence on the success indicator.
+When looking at the distribution of movies according to sentiment analysis, both scores are centered on 0, meaning most titles do not convey any sentiment.

 ### Prediction

+#### Genre classification

+A movie genre classification system was developed through two distinct but complementary approaches to predict the movie genre based on the movie title.
+A vocabulary lists for each genre was generated with the assistance of generative AI and a classifier was trained using movie summaries to capture genre-specific vocabulary.
+Movie titles were subsequently tested against this combined vocabulary for genre classification.

+The accuracy of our model remained low : 6%, with a precision of 29%.
+We can see that some genres are predicted more or less efficicently, for instance romance and thriller movies seems to be better predicted, while adventure, documentary or world-cinema are are to predict.
+Movie titles are designed with the intention of catching attention and providing a glimpse into the theme of the movie.
+However, they might not always encapsulate the intricate details and nuances of a genre : titles are inherently concise, aiming to be memorable.
+This brevity often leads to abstractness and ambiguity, making it challenging to extract relevant genre-related information and eading to diverse genre predictions.

+#### Prediction of the movie success

 We first wanted to have a look at how the features of a the title could contribute to it's success.
 We built a machine learing algorithm, a Random Forest Regressor, to look into it and try to predict the success of movies using only the title and the features we extracted (part of speech, title length, snetiment analysis...).
 Here we tested it on movies realeased after 2012.